SAP/cloud-security-services-integration-library/token-client/README.md

 @Autowired
 private XsuaaTokenFlows xsuaaTokenFlows;
 ```
-:bulb: It automatically adapts TokenFlow for X.509 certificate or client secret based authentication method, based on Oauth2 service configuration.

 ## Usage
 The `XsuaaTokenFlows` provides a builder-pattern API that allows applications to easily create and execute each flow, guiding developers to only set properties that are relevant for the respective token flow.